 <div class="am-u-sm-12">全宽限制最大宽度的行</div>

-This is fine, but a little bit redundant.
-It time to use container .am-container
+</div>This is fine, but a little bit redundant.
+It time to use container .am-container:

-with grid columns, so there will be no problem using them together.
+.am-container has the same padding with grid columns, so there will be no problem using them together.

 Example 4: Container

-Grid with blue border is .am-container
+Grid with blue border is .am-container.

 <!--Only Container-->